rsmp-nordic/tlc_programming/stage-based.md

   - `duration`: Durations in seconds. `default` is required, while `min` and `max` are optional and specify possible shortening and extension.
   - `transitions`: Possible transitions.
 The key is the name of the stage to transition to, while the value is a transition map.

-A transition map define all state changes during a transation:
+A transition map defines all state changes during a transition:
   - keys: Transition time in seconds, measured from the start of the transition.
   - values: A string containing the state of all signal groups, with one character for each group, in the order defined in the 'groups' attribute.

-Transition maps msut include one element with the tiem set to 0, representing the start of the transition.
+Transition maps must include one element with the time set to 0, representing the start of the transition.
 Transition maps must include one element with the value set to null/nil, which indicates the end of the transition.
 No item can have times later than the end.

 In the program above, going through stages main-side-turn can be visualized as: